FACTBOX-Six members of U.S. Congress diagnosed with coronavirus

 Representative Nydia Velazquez Velazquez, a Democrat from New York, announced in a statement on Monday that she had been diagnosed with a presumed case of coronavirus, although she had not been tested, after developing symptoms of the ailment on Sunday.

-The Kentucky Republican said on March 22 that he had tested positive and was in quarantine.
+Senator Rand Paul The Kentucky Republican said on March 22 that he had tested positive and was in quarantine.
 He said he was asymptomatic and feeling fine and was tested out of an abundance of caution.
 He had been in the Senate and using the gym there in the days before he received his positive result.
-Representative Mario Diaz-Balart

-The Florida Republican said on March 18 that he tested positive after developing symptoms on March 14.
+Representative Mario Diaz-Balart The Florida Republican said on March 18 that he tested positive after developing symptoms on March 14.
 That was less than 24 hours after he and more than 400 other members of the House of Representatives crowded into the chamber to pass an earlier coronavirus aid package.
-Representative Ben McAdams

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)